AlexandreKrantz/webdev-notes/node-js/intro2node.md

 - A dynamic website is one where some of the response content is generated dynamically, only when needed.
   - Eg:  HTML pages created by inserting data from a database into placeholders in HTML templates
 ![web_application_with_html_and_steps](img/web_application_with_html_and_steps.png)
-- Def.
-Code running in the browser is known as client-side code and is primarily concerned with improving the appearance and behavior of a rendered web page.
-It runs in the browser and has limited access to OS and files.
-- By contrast, server-side website programming mostly involves choosing which content is returned to the browser in response to requests.
+- Server-side website programming mostly involves choosing which content is returned to the browser in response to requests.
 As long as the web app returns valid HTTP responses, it is free to be in any language and use all the features of the OS.
-- implementing a vital feature like an HTTP server is really hard to do from scratch, so you use frameworks (eg. Django)
+- Implementing a vital feature like an HTTP server is really hard to do from scratch, so you use frameworks (eg. Django, ExpressJS, etc)
 ### Client-Server Overview
 - HTTP request includes:
   - A URL identifying the target server and resource (e.g. an HTML file, a particular data point on the server, or a tool to run).